awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-configuration-set.md

 1. At the command line, type the following command to temporarily change the alarm state to `ALARM`: aws cloudwatch set\-alarm\-state \-\-alarm\-name *MyAlarm* \-\-state\-value ALARM \-\-state\-reason "Testing execution of Lambda function" \-\-region *us\-west\-2*

-   Replace *MyAlarm* in the preceding command with the name of the alarm you created in [[ERROR] BAD/MISSING LINK TEXT](#monitoring-sender-reputation-pausing-configuration-set-part-6)\.
+   Replace *MyAlarm* in the preceding command with the name of the alarm you created in [Part 6: Create a CloudWatch Alarm](#monitoring-sender-reputation-pausing-configuration-set-part-6)\.
 **Note**
 When you execute this command, the status of the alarm switches from `OK` to `ALARM` and back to `OK` within a few seconds\.
 You can view these status changes on the alarm's **History** tab in the CloudWatch console, or by using the [DescribeAlarmHistory](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DescribeAlarmHistory.html) operation\.